stanleymbogholi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Setting permission to the file hello
+Setting the mode of the file